 Coming to the United States to get an education is exciting.
 However, a myriad of regulations apply to F-1 student visa holders.
-Someone who violates even one rule—who, for example, works off campus without authorization or fails to pursue a full-time course of studies—can fall "out of status."
+Someone who violates even one rule—who, for example, works off campus without authorization or fails to pursue a full-time course of studies—can fall "out of status," and face consequences.

 A person who is not in valid visa status is expected to leave the United States right away.
 However, it is possible that this person will gain the theoretical right to a green card, such as by marrying a U.S. citizen or receiving a job offer from a U.S. employer.
 The issue then becomes whether being an out-of-status student will impact the ability to get a green card (U.S. lawful permanent residence).

 The answer depends on:

 We'll give you a brief rundown here.

 U.S. immigration law provides limited ways for a person to get a green card.
 The most commonly used ones include asylum (for people who fear persecution in their home country), family reunification (for close relatives, mainly husbands or wives, parents, and children of U.S. citizens and lawful permanent residents), and employment (in most cases, conditioned on a job offer from a U.S. employer who is willing to offer sponsorship and take on the task of proving that it couldn't find U.S. workers who were qualified, willing, and able to take the job).